STGBD-Net: Spatio-temporal Gradient Basis Decomposition Network for Infrared Small Target Detection: Experiments

-The SD\textsuperscript{2}M works for enhancing the high-frequency targets.
-Additionally, the SD\textsuperscript{3}M and InceptionPool are utilized for downsampling, which removes less task-relevant information.
 We conduct ablation studies to validate the effectiveness of each module in our framework.
 The experimental results are summarized in Table~\ref{table_ablation_sdecnet}.
 All experiments are conducted on two SIRSTD datasets: NUDT-SIRST and IRSTD-1K.
-Using only the SD$^\mathrm{2}$M module achieves competitive results on NUDT-SIRST, confirming its effectiveness for target feature extraction.
-Additionally, the InceptionPooling module and SD$^\mathrm{3}$M module also enhance the network's performance.
+Using only the SGDM module achieves competitive results on NUDT-SIRST, confirming its effectiveness for target feature extraction.
+Additionally, the InceptionPooling module and SGDDM module also enhance the network's performance.
 Integrating all three modules achieves the optimal balance of performance.
-Therefore, all modules are effective.
+These results validate the effectiveness of all proposed modules.